Who We Are

 May we never be hasty in judgment and

-alway generous.
+always generous.

 Let us make time for all things;

-make us to grow calm, serene, gentle.
+make us grow calm, serene, gentle.

 Teach us to put into action our better impulses,